Joachim, 8th Prince Murat

 Joachim Louis Napoléon Murat, 8th Prince Murat (born 26 November 1944) is a member of the Bonaparte-Murat family and the current head of the Murat family.
-He is an important figure in the Napoleonic circles and is very much involved in the commemoration of the Imperial memory.
+He is an important figure in Napoleonic circles and is very much involved in the commemoration of Imperial memory.
 A long time collector of art, he was also the owner and founder of the Museum and Center of Contemporary Art Prince Murat of Nointel (1982-1987).